robbiebyrd/robbiebyrd/README.md

 ### MOOMP
 <img src="https://github.com/user-attachments/assets/49b0d88c-3e8b-4dda-829f-0e47692db5d3" width="350" align="left" />

 A re-creation of MOO, the famed text-based, massively-multiplayer online text game system developed at XEROX PARC MOOMP (short for 'MOO with MQTT, MongoEngine and Python') provides an asynchronous environment for building text based, open-world games.
-Users can connect to the game using Telnet (complete with graphics and colors), or with an HTML client, via Websockets.
+Users can connect to the game using Telnet (complete with graphics and colors), or with an HTML client via a Websocket connection.
 Users can add programmability to objects using a LUA-based scripting engine, and objects can inherit properties and code from parent objects.

-MOOMP was inititally created as a test-bed for autonomous, game-playing AI agents.
-AI agents can interact through a websocket connection interactively as a human player, or fire MQTT events to affect the game programmatically.
+MOOMP was initially created as a test-bed for autonomous, game-playing AI agents.
+AI agents can interact through a Websocket connection interactively as a human player, or fire MQTT events to affect the game programmatically.

 [View the Repo](https://github.com/robbiebyrd/moomp/)